-- Be sure to check out the Kaya Kinondo Sacred Forest, which is near Kinondo Kwetu.
+- Be sure to check out the Kaya Kinondo Sacred Forest near Kinondo Kwetu.
 The forest is culturally significant and still protected by the local Kinondo tribe.

-- If you like Diani Beach, be sure to head to the island of Zanzibar or cross the border into Tanzania and get to Ushongo Beach!
+- If you like Diani Beach, head to the island of Zanzibar or cross the border into Tanzania and get to Ushongo Beach!

 Plan Your Trip to Africa

 - Travel Insurance: We don’t travel without travel insurance and neither should you.
 You never know what can happen while traveling so it’s best to be prepared.
 HeyMondo provides excellent short-term and long-term travel insurance plans.

 - Travel Waterbottle: When we’re uncertain about the water supply we use our Grayl Purifier.
 It’s come in exceptionally handy around Africa.

 - Camera Gear: Chances are you’ll want a camera for your trip to Africa.
 We love the Sony RX100V for a pocket-size camera and the Fujifilm XT-4 for a professional camera.
 Check out our favorite cameras for Africa.

 - Safari Clothes: Lightweight, beige, and moisture-wicking clothing are great for traveling Africa.
 See our favorite safari clothing here.

 - Safari Hat: A good hat is both stylish and functional.